elastic/integrations/packages/osquery_elastic_managed/docs/README.md

-# OSQuery Elastic Managed Integration
+# Osquery Elastic Managed Integration

 This integration executes the [osquery](https://osquery.io/) binary on all the hosts where elastic-agent in running and it allows you to query the host data